-Text: Bi (to adorn), (which provides) smooth progress; slight (adornment) is instrumental in going somewhere.
+Bi (to adorn): It provides smooth progress.
+Slight adornment is instrumental in going somewhere.

 When essence encounters difficulties in progressing, gracing its appearance can provide smoothness, like Bi trimming the edge of the penal code of hexagram Shi He (21) to facilitate its smooth progress.
 However, too much grace will cause the essence (i.e. the penal code) to change; therefore it is advantageous to carry out adornment to a lesser degree.

-Bi is formed after the top line of trigram Kun (submissiveness, earth) descends to the middle of trigram Qian (perseverance, heaven) to grace the masculine lines.
-The middle line of Qian ascends to the top position of Kun to grace the feminine lines.
+Bi is formed after the top line of trigram Kun1 (submissiveness, earth) descends to the middle of trigram Qian2 (perseverance, heaven) to grace the masculine lines.
+The middle line of Qian2 ascends to the top position of Kun1 to grace the feminine lines.

-Tender femininity graces the rigid masculine enhancing its appearance and making it progress smoothly.
-Strong masculine graces the weak feminine changing its essence; therefore it is advantageous to undertake what is intended on a small scale.
+Tender feminine graces the rigid masculine to better its appearance and make it progress smoothly.
+Strong masculine enhances the weak feminine to improve its essence; therefore it is advantageous to undertake what is intended on a small scale.

-Femininity adorning masculine and masculine enhancing femininity is the grace of Nature.
-Blossoming in Spring is an example of feminine tenderness (i.e. brilliant appearance) gracing masculine solidity (i.e. the plant and its essence).
-The brilliant blossom changing to fruit and then seed in autumn is masculine solidity (i.e. the essence of life) enhancing tender femininity (i.e. the blossom).
-By observing this one can see life relating to the changes of time (i.e. masculine and femininity, day and night, summer and winter).
+Feminine gracing masculine and masculine enhancing feminine is the interaction in Nature.
+Blossoming in spring is an example of feminine tenderness (i.e. brilliant appearance) gracing masculine solidity (i.e. the plant and its essence).
+The brilliant blossom changing to fruit and then seed in autumn is masculine solidity (i.e. the essence of life) enhancing tender feminine (i.e. the blossom).
+By observing this one can see life relating to the changes of time.

 The lower trigram Li denotes brilliant grace, while the upper trigram Gen signifies to move and stop when required, indicating that brilliant grace must remain within its designated domain; this is the grace of human beings.
 When outer beautification is overdone, the inner beauty will be ignored.
 When etiquette goes too far, normal activities lose ground.
 By observing the influence of grace on humans, one can make use of it to cultivate the world.